This article originally appeared on VICE UK.

 Dealers sourcing their drugs online are thriving in isolated markets such as Australia and New Zealand.
 Both countries are full of people wanting to get out of their minds, but where the traditional supply chain can only provide expensive, low-quality drugs.
 For dealers who are able and willing to navigate the online trade, buying drugs on the dark net for far lower prices than steep street prices and selling them to people who don't want to go online is sensible economics.

 It was no surprise that the first drug dealer busted on the Silk Road was an Australian.
 In 2012, police intercepted two inbound packages from Germany and Holland, containing 46.9 grams of MDMA and 14.5 grams of cocaine addressed to Paul Howard's Melbourne home.
 All the drug dealer paraphernalia was there: digital scales, ziplock bags, $2,300 in cash and two mobile phones containing texts such as: "PROMOTE THE LSD I GOT MORE IN.
 I SOLD 200 CUBES LAST WEEK" and "I GOT FIVE GRAND WORTH IF YOU WANT."

-Like its equally isolated neighbor, New Zealand has seen a steady stream of online importer-dealers being convicted over the last two years.
+Like its equally isolated neighbor, New Zealand has seen a steady stream of online importer-dealers being convicted over the last few years.